Company Archives -

 This is a paid press release.
 Readers should do their own due diligence before taking any actions related to the promoted company or any of its affiliates or services.
 Bitcoin.com is not responsible, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any content, goods or services mentioned in the press release.

-How do you feel about companies patenting cryptocurrency technology?
+What do you think of this man mining in his dorm room in Japan?
 Let us know in the comments section below.

 Need to calculate your bitcoin holdings?
 Check our tools section.